How we test washing machines

 - being able to read the control panel and display

-- selecting a program and operating the controls.
+- selecting a programme and operating the controls.

 Our lab experts rate everything from one (really difficult) to six (very easy).
-This includes looking at how straightforward the instructions are to follow, the ease of opening and closing the door, and what the handle is like to grip, how clear the control panel and display is, whether you can easily turn the dials to select a program and whether the detergent tray is stiff to open and close.
+This includes looking at how straightforward the instructions are to follow, the ease of opening and closing the door, and what the handle is like to grip, how clear the control panel and display is, whether you can easily turn the dials to select a programme and whether the detergent tray is stiff to open and close.

-On top of this, we also time how long programs take to run, so you aren't stuck with a model that is painfully slow at cleaning your clothes.
+On top of this, we also time how long programmes take to run, so you aren't stuck with a model that is painfully slow at cleaning your clothes.

 You therefore know that a Best Buy washing machines will be no trouble at all to use making the regular laundry chore a cinch.